Waist Deep in the Big Muddy: Significance

-The song was considered symbolic of the Vietnam War and President Lyndon Johnson's policy of escalation, then widely seen as pushing the United States deeper into the increasingly unpopular war.
+The song was considered symbolic of the Vietnam War and President Lyndon B. Johnson's policy of escalation, then widely seen as pushing the United States deeper into the increasingly unpopular war.
 Like the Captain's demise, Johnson was eventually forced to abandon plans for re-election due to the war in 1968.
-The captain's criticism of a dissenting sergeant as a "Nervous Nelly" in the song's third verse appears to mimick Johnson's epithet for critics of the war.
+The captain's criticism of a dissenting sergeant as a "Nervous Nelly" in the song's third verse appears to mimic Johnson's epithet for critics of the war.

 Seeger often performed the song at concerts and rallies, and in late 1967 he was invited to perform on the Smothers Brothers Comedy Hour.
 Seeger chose to perform "Big Muddy," and sang the song on the taping of the CBS show in September, 1967 but CBS management objected to its political tone, and censored the song prior to broadcast.
 Following the strong support from the Smothers Brothers, the show's hosts, CBS later relented and allowed Seeger to come back and sing the song on the Brothers' February 25, 1968 show.
 At the time, Seeger was under contract to Columbia Records, which was owned by CBS, and he had just recorded the song in an album titled Waist Deep in the Big Muddy and Other Love Songs.
 The broadcast is included on the DVD The Best of the Smothers Brothers.